t3l3machus/PowerShell-Obfuscation-Bible/README.md

 ### Removing Comments
 There are malware-ish keywords that will trigger AMSI immediatly and should be replaced when obfuscating scripts.
 Check this out:

-Just by typing the work 'mimikatz' in the terminal AMSI is having a stroke.
+Just by typing the word 'mimikatz' in the terminal AMSI is having a stroke.
 These keywords may be found in comments as well, so it's a good idea to remove them, especially from FOS resources you grab from the internet (e.g. `Invoke-Mimikatz.ps1` from GitHub).

 \*It's a good idea to remove comments generally, this was just an example.